Cartista: Background

 Following the Peninsular War, when the monarchy had remained transplanted in Brazil and continental Portugal was run by British-supported elites, pressure developed from professional classes to obtain more power, in light of their rule from abroad.
 Outward pressure eventually resulted in the 1820 Revolution, which established a Liberal constitution, investing power in the political structures and turning Portugal into a constitutional monarchy.
 King John VI of Portugal returned to the continent and supported this form of government, although during his reign there were pressures from the old elites, such as the multiple attempts by his son Miguel of Portugal to overthrow the established Liberal constitution.

 The death of John VI, and the abdication of his successor, Peter IV of Portugal in favour of his young daughter (Maria da Glória), once again, allowed Miguel an opportunity to seize the throne.
 Ultimately, this led to a war between the Chartists (supported by Peter VI) and the absolutist king (Miguel).
 Following the Concession of Evoramonte, which put an end to the Liberal Wars, two political factions developed, becoming more and more distinct: the conservative Chartists and the Vintistas, which were further to the left of liberal thought.

 In its early years, the Chartist party was considered the most unpopular party in Portugal.
 Historical accounts showed that it was far weaker than the Royalists.
-A scathing contemporary description, for instance, stated that "it is composed generally of men who were either personal enemies to Don Miguel, or were bought by money, or else act from motives of self-interest at the moment... it is neither respected, looked up to, nor beloved."
+A scathing contemporary description, for instance, stated that "it is composed generally of men who were either personal enemies to Dom Miguel, or were bought by money, or else act from motives of self-interest at the moment... it is neither respected, looked up to, nor beloved."
 The Chartists, however, effectively influenced the form of the Portuguese government later on.

 Following the restoration of the Charter, the Chartists came to power several times (under several different names), battling against various internal conflicts and counter-revolutions, such as the Patuleia and the Revolution of Maria da Fonte.
 During the reign of Queen Maria II, there were reports that she was increasingly leaning towards the Chartist party, particularly in 1847.
 She eventually sided with Costa Cabral, who was a former radical turned Chartist, giving him sweeping power.
 This development attested to the relevance of the party in the Portuguese polity during her reign.

 By 1851, the Chartists - through the leadership of the Duke of Saldanha - successfully carried out a military coup against Cabral.
 The party became part of a power-sharing agreement with Partido Progressista thereafter.
 This agreement became the basis of the system of "rotativism" where the Chartist and Partido Progressista leaders took turn ruling Portugal.